Co-design in Complex Systems. Harness systems-aware co-design to create lasting social impact.

 • are able to attend the whole day in person OR all four online training sessions—the course builds progressively and relies on social learning and group discussion.

-• allow an additional 15-30 minutes per week to engage in preparation and application activities, or more if you’d like to dive deeper into the resources we provide.
+• can allow an additional 15-30 minutes per week to engage in preparation and application activities, or more if you’d like to dive deeper into the resources we provide.

 It is NOT for you, if you: